Emanuel Tomljenović - Tenor

 BIOGRAPHY - EMANUEL TOMLJENOVIĆ

-It is also worth noting that the young tenor graduated Chemical engineering in the year 2021.
+It is also worth noting that in 2021, the young tenor graduated Chemical engineering from the Faculty of Chemical Engineering and Technology in Zagreb.